fivdi/pigpio/README.md

 ## Limitations

-The pigpio Node.js package is a wrapper for the [pigpio C library](https://github.com/joan2937/pigpio) and can only be used by a single running process.
-This is a limitation of the pigpio C library.
+The pigpio Node.js package is a wrapper for the [pigpio C library](https://github.com/joan2937/pigpio).
+A limitation of the pigpio C library is that it can only be used by a single running process.

 ## Related packages